-- 241 In our view, the post-announcement trading suggests that the market consensus view is that the Offer will need to be increased if it is to be successful. - 242 Furthermore, as Eureka's share price subsequent to the announcement of Aspen's intention to make a takeover offer has consistently traded at a premium to the implied value of the Offer consideration, Eureka shareholders have had an opportunity to realise cash value well in excess of the Offer consideration through selling their shares on market.
-For as long as Eureka shareholders have no incentive to sell their shares into the Offer.
+- In our view, the post-announcement trading suggests that the market consensus view is that the Offer will need to be increased if it is to be successful. - Furthermore, as Eureka's share price subsequent to the announcement of Aspen's intention to make a takeover offer has consistently traded at a premium to the implied value of the Offer consideration, Eureka shareholders have had an opportunity to realise cash value well in excess of the Offer consideration through selling their shares on market.
+For as long as Eureka shares continue to trade at prices above the implied value of the Offer consideration, Eureka shareholders have no incentive to sell their shares into the Offer.